RickJanssen500/S3-portfolio/learningoutcomesGP.md

    We work in an agile process in our group project.
 Every Day we start with the daily stand-up, mostly around 09:30 because the group is complete by then.
    Here we will discuss what everyone has been/will be doing for the day and where we currently stand in the project and what still needs to be done this sprint.
    We will take a look at our notion board and look who is assigned to which task.
-If somebody isn't assigned to any task, we deside to which task he will we assigned to.
+If somebody isn't assigned to any task, we decide to which task he will we assigned to.
    At the end of the day we have a daily stand-down.
 Here we will discuss how everything went this day and the progress everyone booked.
    Sometimes we also have meetings before or after lunch break to make sure everyone can keep working and won't get stuck add a problem.
 | <img src="https://user-images.githubusercontent.com/58734636/164235377-e98aad38-8905-4ecb-aa04-9e9170b56239.png" width="700" height="600" />|